cryostatio/cryostat-legacy/.github/pull_request_template.md

 Fixes: #<issue number>

 ## Description of the change:
-*This change adds allows a match expression example to be copied to the clipboard...*
+*This change allows an environment variable to be configured so that...*

 ## Motivation for the change:
-*This change is helpful because users may want to copy the example for easier use...*
+*This change is helpful because users may want to...*

 ## How to manually test:
 1. *Run CRYOSTAT_IMAGE=quay.io... sh smoketest.sh...*